 Employees are afraid of COVID-19 exposure

 Some individuals don't want to return to working at a brick-and-mortar location out of fear of contracting COVID-19.
-These include people who, for whatever reason, don't want to get the vaccine.

 Employees want to make a contribution to society